bouceka/dgl-204-kotlin-research/README.md

 ## Reflection

+Microservices architecture is challenging to design regardless of the language in which it is written.
+The most significant difficulty with this research is picking up why an app should be developed this way.
+Once this question is understood, the most challenging is knowing what technologies must be included.
+It also requires a decent knowledge of [Ops](https://www.ibm.com/cloud/learn/it-operations) from the [DevOps](https://www.ibm.com/cloud/learn/devops-a-complete-guide) circle.
+I consider myself a Front-End developer, so every aspect of this project is testing my knowledge.
+Notably, the diagrams I have created based on resources I have watched helped me grasp this topic better.

 It has been my secret wish to learn microservices since I have run across them at my internship.
 I like that I could touch on this topic with Kotlin.
 Micronaut is a relatively new technology that hasn't been documented much.
 However, all the resources I have found so far were pretty solid.
 Also, its documentation is well done.
 I would love to explore it more.

+*\*Disclaimer: All illustrations were made in Figma by me\**